A choral performance celebrating Mahuru Māori

 Low key and stress free, you can see our young singers in an informal performance opportunity, and gain insight to the workings of this national choral training organisation.

-Time TBC, Free entry (Koha appreciated)
+Free entry (Koha appreciated)

 Join our newest cycle of NZSSC in their first open rehearsal of the year!